infracost/docs/docs/getting_started.md

 ### Terraform Cloud users

-This section is only applicable for Terraform Cloud or Terraform Enterprise users who use _Remote Execution Mode_ (due to an [issue](https://github.com/hashicorp/terraform/issues/22779) in Terraform, the plan cannot be accessed easily).
+This section is only applicable for Terraform Cloud or Terraform Enterprise users.

-When running Infracost locally, it detects if Remote Execution Mode is being used and uses your Terraform CLI config file to access the plan.
+Running Infracost locally requires no additional steps as your Terraform CLI config file is used to access the plan.

-When running Infracost on CI/CD systems, you should set the `TERRAFORM_CLOUD_API_TOKEN` environment variable to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html) that Infracost will use to access the plan.
-The Terraform environment variable `TF_WORKSPACE` could be used to select a workspace.
+When running Infracost on CI/CD systems, you should **either**:
+1. Set the `TERRAFORM_CLOUD_TOKEN` environment variable to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html).
+Optionally, `TERRAFORM_CLOUD_HOST` can be used to override the default `app.terraform.io` backend host for Terraform Enterprise users.

-For both of the above use-cases, `TERRAFORM_CLOUD_API_TOKEN` needs to be set if `TF_CLI_CONFIG_FILE` is set.
+2. Set the Terraform environment variable [`TF_CLI_CONFIG_FILE`](https://www.terraform.io/docs/commands/environment-variables.html#tf_cli_config_file) to the absolute path of your Terraform CLI config file.